marcopennekamp/lore/specification/equality-order.md

 ### Custom Equality and Order

 The equality and order functions in `lore.core` can be overwritten to implement custom comparisons of arbitrary pairs of types.
-The only type combinations that do not admit custom comparisons are `Int/Int, Int/Real, Real/Int, Real/Real, Boolean/Boolean, String/String, Symbol/Symbol`.
-For example, it is technically possible to override the default implementation for generic list equality, but obviously not encouraged at all.
+The only type combinations that do not admit custom comparisons are comparisons between two operands of the same primitive type (`Int/Int, Real/Real, Boolean/Boolean, String/String, Symbol/Symbol`).
+For example, it is technically possible to override the default implementation for generic list equality, but obviously NOT encouraged at all.

 Consider the following example struct: